 I failed to find any information on the supposed journal on which the PDF was published, let alone whether it really was published.
 Publication on a formally established and indexed science journal, in itself, is no proof of scientific value, because there are thousands of indexed "scientific" predatory journals with high sounding names (sometimes highjacked from respectable journals of the past that are no longer published, other times similar enough to respectable journals to be confused with the latter) that will publish virtually anything as long as the author pays a substantial charge.
 These journals are mostly based in India, where a single predatory publisher may own a roster of several hundred journals on the most disparate subjects, but quite a few operate from other countries.
 I myself regularly receive invitations to submit papers for publication in such journals and/or to participate in their editorial and review boards.
 Quite a few respectable scientists have been duped into lending their prestige and professional credibility to these journals, at least when predatory publishing was still a relatively new phenomenon.

-The name of the author of this PDF is found on the web in connection with a few privately published booklets and texts expounding the same general type of pleomorphism theories and other unproven poppycock (one example about "blood flow paintings" that have no place in real medical science, at least in our universe, and another on isopathy, which is apparently related to homeopathy, an "alternative" method of treating diseases apparently popular in Germany, but based on premises not supported by medical research), and apparently designed to attract the attention of cancer patients and other people suffering from medical conditions that medicine cannot yet tackle successfully.
+The name of the author of this PDF is found on the web in connection with a few privately published booklets and texts expounding the same general type of pleomorphism theories and other unproven poppycock.
+One example talks about "blood flow paintings" that have no place in real medical science, at least in our universe, and another on isopathy, which is either a variant of, or a a less common name for, homeopathy.
+The latter is an "alternative" method of treating diseases popular in Germany, but based on premises not supported by medical research.
+These booklets are apparently designed to attract the attention of cancer patients and other people suffering from medical conditions that medicine cannot yet tackle successfully.
 The author is also listed as a "health practitioner" in a small German town.
-For reasons I don't fully understand, even a few modern countries like Germany have a long tradition of allowing self-appointed medical businesses and practitioners to apply "alternative" treatments of doubtful or no medical value on paying private patients.

 The Scientific Papers tab on the company's web site additionally links to a few promotional videos, but nothing that could qualify as a scientific paper.